Dannykills/Applied-Generative-AI/AI Email Secretary/README.md

 ## 🚀 How to Run

-1. Open the Jupyter Notebook.
+1. Open the notebook in Jupyter or Google Colab.
+2. Make sure your config_template.json is filled out and accessible.
-2. Load your meeting notes or use the provided dataset.
+3. Upload your inbox CSV or use the sample provided.
-3. Run the cells to generate email drafts.
+4. Run each cell — the notebook will process the emails, rank them, and draft responses.
+5. Read, copy, or save the suggested replies however you like.